afarooqui98/gem5_GUI/docs/user_guide.md

 ### 6.2 Technology Survey

-The Technology Survey contains some of our drafts of what technologies and stack to use during our braintsorming sessions for the GUI.
+The Technology Survey contains some of our early brainstorming of what stack to use for the developmet of the GUI.

 #### 6.2.1 Virtual Machine